What is Making Music Platform?

 - If you are using the nightly back-up optional extra, that is housed on a PC server located in the Making Music offices (UK).
 The server is owned by Making Music and managed by Virtual Creations.

-- If you are using the unlimited storage optional extra some data will be stored in an Amazon cloud facility within the UK.
+- If you are using the Additional storage optional extra some data will be stored in an Amazon cloud facility within the UK.
 The account owner is Making Music and Virtual Creations help us manage it.

 - By signing up to this data agreement, you are also agreeing to the services provided by Hosting UK and Amazon Web Services Inc.

 Making Music is the account holder for all hosting and back-up service providers.
 By signing this agreement you give your permission to the appointment of alternative hosting and back-up providers.
 If we do change providers, data security will be our primary concern when looking for new providers and we will always notify you of any changes in advance of them happening.